rhwang201/rhwang201.github.io/_posts/books/2014-07-27-europe_reading.markdown

   books.

 * _Quiet_, Susan Cain

+  Meh.
+I did not read the entire thing.
+I consistently heard (unnecessary) justifications for possessing introverted traits.
+Did not learn much.

 * _2001: A Space Odyssey_, Arthur Clarke

+  Cool space novel.
+Not the coolest thing every (I barely remember it now), but I remember enjoying it.

 * _The Fault in Our Stars_, John Green

+  Touching story of two young adults with cancer.
+Very simple story, meant for younger readers.

 * _Millionaire Next Door_, Thomas J. Stanley

   My friend recommended this book to me after I asked him what the heck